 LMI webpages were created for each SOC linking to the video stories.
 However, there were concerns as to whether site visitors would understand SOC codes and whether job type may be a better solution.
 It was decided to continue using the icould classification, as it was tried and tested.

 Styling the data was a big issue and was important to get right, along with meeting accessibility requirements.
 Colour blocks and more colour were added after the initial visualisation drafts.
 Table styling was also developed.
 Work was undertaken on ensuring that the videos and data ‘gelled’.
 This resulted in the data and charts being moved around to look less dense and putting the more appealing data first.
 Using rough rankings of skill levels were thought to be bland, so decimals were incorporated instead.
 Initial visualisations used a spider diagram to display the skills data, but this was changed to the windrose chart as it was thought to be easier to understand.

 How has icould developed their use of LMI for All?

-It was reported in Making use of icould: learning from practice (2015) that the usefulness of the LMI facility on the icould website.
+It was reported in Making use of icould: learning from practice (2015) (no longer available in 2023) that the usefulness of the LMI facility on the icould website.
 In 2015, the icould website and LMI visualisations were redesigned to improve the user experience.